Viet Trinh

 Education

 Before moving to Columbus for Ohio State, Trinh taught at Earlham College, Lafayette College, Southern Connecticut State University, and Yale University.
 He received his PhD in History and two other graduate degrees from Yale, and his undergraduate degree in History from the University of California, Riverside.
-Trinh proudly hails from the Bay Area.
+He proudly hails from the Bay Area.